 Although I will recommend you to visit as many places as possible and to stay longer in the country, both scenarios are fine.
-Tbilisi is lively, energetic and vibrant and it has become one of my favourite cities very easily.
+Tbilisi is lively, energetic, and vibrant and it has become one of my favorite cities very easily.

 There are many cool and fun things to do in Tbilisi at every corner of the city.
 Getting bored is simply impossible.

-Tbilisi has its own Old Town, which is one of the most beautiful parts of the city and walking around it is an absolute pleasure.
-There are many places to which you can go to so you can enjoy amazing views over the city.
+Tbilisi has its own Old Town, which is one of the most beautiful parts of the city, and walking around it is an absolute pleasure.
+There are many places where you can go to so you can enjoy amazing views of the city.
 As I mentioned earlier, there are also free wine tastings at many places in the city and especially in the Old Town.

 Wanna party?
-Clubs, bars, parties, Tbilisi has them all.
+Clubs, bars, parties, Tbilisi have them all.
 Georgians also love to have fun and party.

 If you’re from the people who would visit only Tbilisi, at least make sure to go on some day trips.
-Mtshketa and Signagi are one of the most popular day trip destinations, Kazbegi as well.
+Mtshketa and Signaghi are some of the best day trips from Tbilisi, Kazbegi as well.

 Back to the parties…

-Gem stands for Georgian Electronic Music and the festival last for one month.
+Gem stands for Georgian Electronic Music and the festival lasts for one month.
 Yes, one-month cool music and awesome activities – I’m sold!

-I believe that the festival is reasons itself to visit Georgia in 2018.
+I believe that the festival is a reason itself to visit Georgia in 2018.
 I will definitely try to make it next year.

-Why do you need to travel to Georgia in 2018? #7 For the best paragliding experience with the most epic views!!!!
+Why do you need to travel to Georgia in 2021? #7 For the best paragliding experience with the most epic views!